aeonstasis/Snake/README.md

-# Snake
+# Snake (NOTE: being heavily revised)
-This is an implementation of 2D Snake using pygame.
-The game is being used to to implement an artificial neural network for AI learning.
+This is an implementation of the 2D game "Snake" using pygame.
+The game is now being used to demonstrate reinforcement learning applied to an arcade game.

+I am basing the reinforcement learning integration off of descriptions from a course paper: "Learning to Play 2D Video Games" by Johnson, Roberts, and Fischer.

 ## Gameplay
 The player controls a "snake", indicated by a colored square, with the arrow keys, moving around a grid.